 The Controls Group meets periodically to review issues affecting the DMO's system of internal control and to analyse material changes to the control environment.
-The Group recommends actions to management to implement changes where appropriate.
+The Controls Group recommends actions to management to implement changes where appropriate.
 The Controls Group consists of representatives from Finance, Risk, Compliance and Internal Audit.

 The Controls Group has advised the DMO Accounting Officer, the Board and senior management on any significant risk concerns stemming from the introduction of new business activities as well as risks relating to other change management activities.
-The Group has also advised the DMO Accounting Officer on suitable mitigating action where appropriate.
+The Controls Group has also advised the DMO Accounting Officer on suitable mitigating action where appropriate.

-During the year the Controls Group review work has covered the DMO's core trading system, project work to strengthen changes to the control environment, enhancements to transaction processes and improvements in IT change management processes.
+During the year the Controls Group review work has covered the DMO's core trading system, project work to strengthen the control environment, enhancements to payment controls, and upgrade of the DMO website.